-- c.
-A notification of any physical or operational change to an existing NSPS equipment which may increase the emission rate of any air pollutant to which a standard applies, unless that change is specifically exempted in the applicable Subpart of 40 CFR, Part 60.
-This notice shall be postmarked 60 days or as soon as practicable before the change is commenced and shall include information describing the precise nature of the change, present and proposed emission control systems, productive capacity of the equipment before and after the change, and the expected completion date of the change.
-The Division may request additional relevant information subsequent to this notice. - 6.2.2 In addition to complying with the applicable "General Provisions" of 40 CFR 60, "Standards of Performance for New Stationary Sources," the Permittee shall comply with the detailed notification, reporting, and recordkeeping requirements of 40 CFR 60 Subpart OOO, "Standards of Performance for Nonmetallic Mineral Processing Plants," for all subject equipment {for reference, see listing in Section 3.1}.
-In particular, [391-3-1-.02(6)(b)1 and 40 CFR 60.676] - a.
-For each affected facility/source constructed, modified, or reconstructed after August 31, 1983 but before April 22, 2008, the Permittee shall submit to the Division the following information about the existing facility being replaced and the replacement piece of equipment: - i. for a crusher, grinding mill, bucket elevator, bagging operation, or enclosed truck or railcar loading station: - (A) The rated capacity in megagrams or tons per hour of the existing facility being replaced; and - (B) The rated capacity in tons per hour of the replacement equipment. - ii. for a screening operation: - (A) The total surface area of the top screen of the existing screening operation being replaced; and - (B) The total surface area of the top screen of the replacement screening operation. - iii. for a conveyor belt: - (A) The width of the existing belt being replaced; and - (B) The width of the replacement conveyor belt. - iv. for a storage bin: - (A) The rated capacity in megagrams or tons of the existing storage bin being replaced; and - (B) The rated capacity in megagrams or tons of replacement storage bins.
+- 6.2.4 In addition to complying with the applicable General Provisions of 40 CFR 60, Standards of Performance for New Stationary Sources, the Permittee shall comply with the detailed notification, reporting, and recordkeeping requirements of 40 CFR Part 60 Subpart OOO, Standards of Performance for Nonmetallic Mineral Processing Plants, for all subject equipment {for reference, see listing in Section 3.1}.
+In particular, [391-3-1-.02(6)(b)1, 40 CFR 60.676] - a.
+For each affected facility/source constructed, modified, or reconstructed after August 31, 1983, but before April 22, 2008, the Permittee shall submit to the Division the following information about the existing facility being replaced and the replacement piece of equipment: - i. for a crusher, grinding mill, bucket elevator, bagging operation, or enclosed truck or railcar loading station: - (A) The rated capacity in megagrams or tons per hour of the existing facility being replaced; and - (B) The rated capacity in tons per hour of the replacement equipment. - ii. for a screening operation: - (A) The total surface area of the top screen of the existing screening operation being replaced; and - (B) The total surface area of the top screen of the replacement screening operation. - iii. for a conveyor belt: - (A) The width of the existing belt being replaced; and - (B) The width of the replacement conveyor belt.

-- b.
-For each affected facility/source constructed, modified, or reconstructed after August 31, 1983 but before April 22, 2008, the Permittee shall: - i. record each periodic inspection required under 40 CFR 60.674(b) or (c), including dates and any corrective actions taken, in a logbook (in written or electronic format).
-The Permittee shall keep the logbook onsite and make hard or electronic copies (whichever is requested) of the logbook available upon request by the Division. - ii. keep the following records for each bag leak detection system installed and operated according to 40 CFR 60.674(d), if applicable: - (A) Records of the bag leak detection system output; - (B) Records of bag leak detection system adjustments, including the date and time of the adjustment, the initial bag leak detection system settings, and the final bag leak detection system settings; and - (C) The date and time of all bag leak detection system alarms, the time that procedures to determine the cause of the alarm were initiated, the cause of the alarm, an explanation of the actions taken, the date and time the cause of the alarm was alleviated, and whether the cause of the alarm was alleviated within 3 hours of the alarm. - iii. maintain records of visible emissions observations required by 40 CFR 63.7132(a)(3) and (b) when demonstrating compliance according to 40 CFR 60.674(e) by following the requirements for processed stone handling operations in the Lime Manufacturing NESHAP (40 CFR 63, Subpart AAAAA). - c.
-The Permittee shall submit written reports of the results of all performance tests conducted to demonstrate compliance with the standards set forth in Condition 3.3.1, including reports of opacity observations made using Method 9 (40 CFR 60, Appendix A-4) to demonstrate compliance with Condition 3.3.1a.i., iv. and v. and b.i., iv. and v. - d.
-The Permittee using wet material processing operation that processes saturated and subsequently processes unsaturated materials, shall submit a report of this change within 30 days following such change.
-At the time of such change, this screening operation, bucket elevator, or belt conveyor becomes subject to the applicable opacity limit in Condition 3.3.1a.i., iv. and v. and the emission test requirements of 40 CFR 60.11. - e.
-The Subpart A requirement under 40 CFR 60.7(a)(1) for notification of the date construction or reconstruction commenced is waived for affected facilities under this subpart. - f.
-A notification of the actual date of initial startup of each affected facility shall be submitted as follows:
+- iv.
+For a storage bin: - (A) The rated capacity in megagrams or tons of the existing storage bin being replaced; and - (B) The rated capacity in megagrams or tons of replacement storage bins. - b.
+For each affected facility/source constructed, modified, or reconstructed after August 31, 1983, but before April 22, 2008, the Permittee shall: - i. record each periodic inspection required under 40 CFR 60.674(b) or (c), including dates and any corrective actions taken, in a logbook (in written or electronic format).
+The Permittee shall keep the logbook onsite and make hard or electronic copies (whichever is requested) of the logbook available upon request by the Division. - ii. keep the following records for each bag leak detection system installed and operated according to 40 CFR60.674(d), if applicable: - (A) Records of the bag leak detection system output. - (B) Records of bag leak detection system adjustments, including the date and time of the adjustment, the initial bag leak detection system settings, and the final bag leak detection system settings; and - (C) The date and time of all bag leak detection system alarms, the time that procedures to determine the cause of the alarm were initiated, the cause of the alarm, an explanation of the actions taken, the date and time the cause of the alarm was alleviated, and whether the cause of the alarm was alleviated within 3 hours of the alarm. - iii. maintain records of visible emissions observations required by 40 CFR 63.7132(a)(3) and (b) when demonstrating compliance according to 40 CFR 60.674(e) by following the requirements for processed stone handling operations in the Lime Manufacturing NESHAP (40 CFR Part 63, Subpart AAAAA). - c.
+After the initial performance test of a wet scrubber, the Permittee shall submit semiannual reports of occurrences when the measurements of the scrubber pressure loss and liquid flow rate decrease by more than 30% from the average determined during the most recent performance test.
+Those reports shall be postmarked within 30 days following the end of the second and fourth calendar quarters.